Mamello-Molokwane/pre-programme-learning/README.md

 ### Week 3
     I reached week 1 of CS50P where they teach conditionals and even though it was also something I already knew from the bootcamp I learned about the match-case conditionals which seemed much easier than if-else but it only works in certain situation.
 The projects aren't that hard and everytime I complete a project there's this confidence boost I get from getting it right.
-Programming is fun.
+Meal Time was a bit more challenging than the rest but it was still fun to complete.